esp32m/website/docs/reference/devices.md

 ![](../../static/img/pressure-sensor.webp)

-There are different models, and they have different relationship beween the pressure and the voltage, usually expressed as a linear equation :
+There are different models, and they have different relationship between the pressure and the voltage, usually expressed as a linear equation :

 > **Vout = Vcc _ ( A _ P + B )**